-Charities undertaking certain fundraising activities – as well as third party organisations that carry out fundraising for charities – are likely to have obligations under the Australian Consumer Law (ACL), according to a new guide.
+Charities undertaking certain fundraising activities – as well as third party organisations that carry out fundraising for charities – may have obligations under the Australian Consumer Law (ACL).

-The guide sets out to help charities, not-for-profits and fundraisers better understand their obligations under the ACL.
-According to the guide, your fundraising activity is likely to be classed as “in trade or commerce”, and you are likely to have certain obligations under the ACL, if:
+The guide sets out to help charities, not-for-profits and fundraisers better understand their obligations under the Australian Consumer Law.
+According to the guide, your fundraising activity is likely to be classed as 'in trade or commerce,' and you are likely to have certain obligations under the Australian Consumer Law, if:

 - you engage in a fundraising activity that involves the supply of goods or services

 - you are a for-profit professional fundraiser, or